ChimeHQ/TextFormation/README.md

 # TextFormation

 TextFormation is simple rule system that can be used to implement typing completions and whitespace control.

-Think matching "}" with "{" and indenting.
+Think matching typing "{", hitting return, and getting "}" with indenting.

 - Text system agnostic
-- Many pre-built filters for commmon language patterns
+- Many pre-built filters for common language patterns
-- Compatible with multi-cursor systems
+- Compatible with multiple cursors editing systems
-- Support for multiple line-ending encodings
+- Flexible whitespace calculations

 > [!WARNING]
-> This library is undergoing some major changes.
-Not all functionality is currently implemented in the main branch yet.
+> The main branch has undergone some major changes to support new capabilities.
+Not all indentation calculation features are available quite yet.

 ## Integration